In Loving Memory of Sian Howarth

 And that was that.

 Sian was loved by everyone and she loved all of us in return.
 DWED will never forget her and I swear her legacy will outlive us all.
-If you would like to make a donation in Sian's memory please do so via paypal, just giving or by send a cheque to DWED c/o Mclean and Stewrt Solicitors, 51/53 High Street, Dunblane FK15 0EG
+If you would like to make a donation in Sian's memory please do so via paypal or just giving

 I read this and thought of Sian